lstate/X-SPELLS-V2/README.md

 Afterwards, the model is saved inside the models directory for later use.

 Next up, we can train the VAEs, located in the VAE_train folder.
-To train the BVAE for the hate speech or the polarity dataset, type the following command in the VAE_train dir:
+To train the BVAE for the hate speech, the polarity, the liar or the question dataset, type the following command in the VAE_train dir:

 ```
 python train_BVAE.py